 Exe or executables files are often exploited by malware programs to infect your PC and run malicious codes.
 This is the reason why if you find the smax4pnp.exe file on your computer and you do not have any related software or if you find processes with names similar to smax4pnp.exe running on your computer, it is quite likely that your system is infected with a virus, Trojan horse, or spyware.

-If you suspect an infection, we recommend that you use reliable antimalware tools, such as Antivirus Plus and StopZilla, to perform a thorough full system scan to detect and remove all infections.
+If you suspect an infection, we recommend that you use reliable antimalware tools, such as STOPzilla Antivirus and Spyware Cease, to perform a thorough full system scan to detect and remove all infections.